java.lang

 - Parameters:

-- the angle (in radians)
+- a- the angle (in radians)

 - Returns: